 Methodology: How We Select the Best High-Yield Savings Accounts

-We evaluate high-yield savings accounts on 8 key metrics that can make or break your experience as an account holder.
+We evaluate high-yield savings accounts on several key metrics that can make or break your experience as an account holder.
 For each metric, we select the account that surpasses all other competitors — giving you the confidence you need to choose the product that works best for you.

 High Yield (High APY)

 “What’s the interest rate?” is probably the first question you ask yourself when evaluating a savings account.
 A higher interest rate, or yield, means your money grows faster.
 When inflation runs hot, yield is your best defense against falling buying power.